Sheriff: Man tries to steal from Walmart, walks into a store full of deputies - NewsBreak

 INDIAN RIVER COUNTY, Fla.
 (CBS12) — He got caught by doing what landed him in prison in the first place.
 Edward Saucier escaped from the Florida Department of Corrections in Kissimmee on Dec.
 1. According to deputies, he got away by cutting his ankle monitor.
 Saucier was serving time...

-A Sebastian resident found the body of Kelly Granger south of the North County Shooting Range entrance.
-“When first arriving at the workplace, we were turned away by Sheriff’s deputies.
-So we entered the preserve by the pool facility and hiked west towards the scene.
-We found the body just south of the shooting range entrance in a ditch off the road and contacted Sheriff’s deputies on scene,” Chuck Postis told Sebastian Daily.
+Man kills mom because 'she never pushed me to be a man'

-Florida man allegedly fatally stabbed mother because she never pushed him 'to be a man'
+A 21-year-old Florida man accused of killing his mother told authorities the reason he stabbed her to death was because "she never pushed me to be a man."

-OSCEOLA COUNTY, Fla.
-(TCD) -- A 21-year-old man was arrested and charged after allegedly fatally stabbing his mother and injuring his sister earlier this week.
-According to a news release from the Osceola County Sheriff’s Office, on the afternoon of Tuesday, Nov.
-29, deputies responded to a home in Kissimmee to a report of a possible stabbing.
-At the scene, authorities reportedly found one deceased female and a second female victim suffering from severe cuts to her hands.

-Man found dead in Polk County lake days after going swimming, police say

 WESH